Habitat for Humanity Fact Sheet

 How much does a Habitat house cost?

 - Habitat houses are designed to be affordable for low-income families.
-Habitat for Humanity is able to provide these homes because there is no profit in the sale price and no interest charged on the mortgage.
+Habitat for Humanity is able to provide these homes because there is no profit in the sale price and low-interest charged on the mortgage.
 The target is for families to be spending 30% of less of their monthly revenue on housing, including taxes, home insurance and mortgage.

 Is Habitat for Humanity a government agency?